mantidproject/mantid/docs/source/algorithms/MayersSampleCorrection-v1.rst

 Description
 -----------

-Calculates and applies corrections due to the effects of absorption and single (plus optionally multiple) scattering to the signal and error values for a given workspace.
+Calculates and applies corrections due to the effects of absorption (plus optionally multiple scattering) on the signal and error values for a given workspace.
 The full background to the algorithm is described by Lindley et al. [1]__ and is briefly described here.

 The following assumptions are made: